-You can prep ahead or make the night before or maybe it’s something that yields like a big pot of soup that yields leftovers that’s going to help you pack warm lunches in a thermos for example.
+You can prep ahead or make the night before or maybe it’s something that yields like a big pot of soup that yields leftovers that are going to help you pack warm lunches in a thermos for example.

 So that’s how I like to think about meal planning.

-Number one, what can I use up first in my fridge or freezer because that’s also saves us money.
+Number one, what can I use up first in my fridge or freezer because that also saves us money.

 Okay, so what do I feel like eating?
 Well, you know, it’s the same question as what do we want to go eat out?

 And number two, we need to write it down.
-It’s super important to write this down and not to carry a mental meal plan because we have a lot of things in our mind.
+It’s super important to write this down and not to carry a mental meal plan because we have a lot of things on our minds.